dotnet/csharplang/spec/interfaces.md

 The accessors of an interface indexer declaration correspond to the accessors of a class indexer declaration ([Indexers](classes.md#indexers)), except that the accessor body must always be a semicolon.
 Thus, the accessors simply indicate whether the indexer is read-write, read-only, or write-only.

 All the formal parameter types of an interface indexer must be input-safe .
 In addition, any `out` or `ref` formal parameter types must also be output-safe.
-Note that even `out` parameters are required to be input-safe, due to a limitiation of the underlying execution platform.
+Note that even `out` parameters are required to be input-safe, due to a limitation of the underlying execution platform.

 The type of an interface indexer must be output-safe if there is a get accessor, and must be input-safe if there is a set accessor.